GuilhermeViveiros/GuilhermeViveiros/README.md

 - 🔭  I'm currently working on my Master's thesis about Reinforcement Learning for Self * Networks
 - 🌱  Learning several algorithms of Deep Reinforcement Learning
 - 🤔  I enjoy learning new things, messing with data, and staying connected with state-of-the-art algorithms.
-- 😄 I'm looking to collaborate on projects related do Computer Vision or Reinforcement Learning.
+- 😄 I'm looking to collaborate on projects related to Computer Vision or Reinforcement Learning.

 <!--